cpacker/MemGPT/docs/endpoints.md

 Replace `export` with `set` or `$Env:` if you are on Windows (see the OpenAI example).

-When you run `memgpt configure`, make sure to select `azure` for both the model endpoint type and embeddings endpoint type, for example:
+When you run `memgpt configure`, make sure to select `azure` for both the model endpoint provider and embeddings endpoint provider, for example:
 ```
 $ memgpt configure
 ?
 Select LLM inference provider: azure